 (3-1) 4 credits.
 Prerequisite: EE 362.
 Development of the theory of solid-state devices, and an introduction to the design, fabrication, and packaging of integrated and hybrid circuits.
-(Design content - two credits)
+(Design content two (2) credits)

-EE 464 ELECTRIAL ENGINEERING DESIGN I
+EE 464 SENIOR DESIGN I

 (2-0) 2 credits.
-Prerequisites: Approved math elective.
-Prerequisite or corequisite: EE 311, EE 312, EE 322, and ENGL 289.
-This course will focus on the design process and culminate with the faculty approval of design projects (including schematics and parts list) for EE 492.
+Prerequisites: Senior standing and prerequisite or corequisite EE 311, EE 312, EE 322 and ENGL 289.
+This course will focus on the design process and culminate with the EE faculty approval of design projects (including schematics and parts list) for EE 465.
 Typical topics included are the development of a product mission statement, identification of the customer and customer needs, development of target specifications, consideration of alternate designs using a decision matrix, project management techniques, legal and ethical issues, FCC verification and certification, use of probability and statistics for reliable design, interpretation of data sheets, and component selection.
-(Design content - two credits)

-EE 465 ELECTRICAL ENGINEERING DESIGN II
+EE 465 SENIOR DESIGN II

 (2-0) 2 credits.
-Prerequisites: EE 491.
-This course requires students to conduct their own design projects in a simulated industrial environment.
-Requirements include a detailed laboratory notebook, periodic written and oral progress reports, and a written and oral presentation of a final project report.
-(Design content - two credits)
+Prerequisites: EE 464.
+Sequel to EE 464.
+Seniors build project in simulated environment incorporating engineering standards and realistic constraints.
+Requirements include laboratory notebook, progress reports, final oral presentation, and written report.
+(Design content - two (2) credits)